Canner/wren-engine/wren-modeling-rs/README.md

 - mdl: The main entry point for using Wren modeling.
 - logical_plan: The rewrite rule based on the logical planner of DataFusion.

-# How to Run / Build
+# How to Test / Build

-- Run
+- Run Tset
+Currently, the test cases are placed in `src/mdl/mod.rs`
 ```
-cargo run
+cargo test
 ```